hopsparser/hopsparser/README.md

 ## Installation

+The parser is known to work with python >= 3.7.
 Install with pip, which should take care of all the dependencies and install the `graph_parser` console entry point

 ```sh